CodingLife1024/blog-content/midnight-mass.md

 The fanaticism characteristic of unhealthy self-sacrifice is the most common characteristic of fanatics.
 In “Midnight Mass”, the inhabitants of Crocket island depicted this characteristic when they willingly drank the poison that Bev served them.
 During this part of the show, the inhabitants have begun to develop blind devotion to Father Paul due to the miracles that have happened during his stay on the island.
 The inhabitants became fanatics and willingly committed self-intoxication to show their faith.

 The last characteristic of fanaticism is putting the act of devotion over the subject of the belief.
 Fanatics tend to create rationalizations for their actions using holy scriptures, testimonies, and other texts that they associate with their beliefs.
-In “Midnight Mass”, the inhabitants began to blindly follow the teachings of Father Paul instead of worshipping God.
+In "Midnight Mass", the inhabitants began to blindly follow the teachings of Father Paul instead of worshipping God.
 When the priest asked them to drink the poison to show their devotion, it showcased that the inhabitants value the act of loyalty over their relationship with God.
 Ali, for example, was a Muslim that converted to Christianity and he tried to show his faith by drinking poison.
 His action is a perfect representation of putting the act of devotion over the subject since he followed Father Paul’s instructions rather than developing a relationship with God.

 ### When Devotion Goes Wrong